-What's more, you'll be able to save money on your PS5 if you forgo that old-school optical disc drive.
+What's more, you'll be able to save money on buying a PS5 (if you can get one) if you forgo that old-school optical disc drive.
 While the regular PS5 costs $499 and includes a drive, the PS5 Digital Edition loses its ability to play physical media, slashing that price by $100 to cost just $399.

 - PS5 vs. Xbox Series X: Which console will win?